 (b) The vehicle may be steam-cleaned before the test;

-(c) In the case of use of the gasoline canister load option (paragraph 5.1.5. below) the fuel tank of the vehicle shall be equipped with a temperature sensor to enable the temperature to be measured at the mid-point of the fuel in the fuel tank when filled to 40 per cent of its capacity;
+(c) In the case of use of the gasoline canister load option (paragraph 5.1.5. ) the fuel tank of the vehicle shall be equipped with a temperature sensor to enable the temperature to be measured at the mid-point of the fuel in the fuel tank when filled to 40 per cent of its capacity;

 (d) Additional fittings, adapters of devices may be fitted to the fuel system in order to allow a complete draining of the fuel tank.
 For this purpose it is not necessary to modify the shell of the tank;